Hyperparameter Optimization in Machine Learning: Bayesian Optimization

-In this section, we restrict our attention to Gaussian process surrogate models, even though most AFs discussed here can be applied to other models just as well.
+In this section, we primarily think of the surrogate model as a $\Lambda \to \RSet$-valued random function modeled by a Gaussian process, as described above.
+However, most AFs discussed here can be applied to other models as well.
 As we will see, most common AFs depend on the posterior distribution of $\surrogm_k$ only through its marginal mean and variance